 - What are my hours?
 My days off?
 My breaks?

 Schedule to be posted at camp.

-The following camp rules are listed to assure a safe and enjoyable experience for all and are requested by the camp staff.
-These are in addition to those listed in the Waiver, Release and indemnity Agreement.
+The following camp rules are listed to assure a safe and enjoyable experience for everyone.
+These rules are requested by the camp staff, in addition to those listed in the Waiver, Release and Indemnity Agreement.

 - Drive 5 mph within camp boundaries.
 There are children playing and people walking leisurely in the campground.
 Drive slowly for their safety and yours.